dotnet/spark/docs/broadcast-guide.md

 ```
  This ensures that destroying `bv` doesn't affect calling `udf2` because of unexpected serialization behavior.

- Broadcast variables are very useful for transmitting read-only data to all executors, as the data is sent only once and this gives huge performance benefits when compared with using local variables that get shipped to the executors with each task.
+ Broadcast variables are useful for transmitting read-only data to all executors, as the data is sent only once and this can give performance benefits when compared with using local variables that get shipped to the executors with each task.
 Please refer to the [official documentation](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#broadcast-variables) to get a deeper understanding of broadcast variables and why they are used.